mimimoneydev/Zera-AI-Agent/README.md

 This project is open-source software licensed under the **[MIT License](LICENSE)**.

-Copyright © 2026 Zera contributors.
+Copyright © 2026 MiMi Money contributors.